Raed al-Saleh

-Raed al-Saleh (رائد الصالح) is a Syrian humanitarian leader and government official.
-On 29 March 2025, he was appointed as the Minister of Disaster Management and Emergency Response in the Syrian transitional government.
+Raed al-Saleh (رائد الصالح) is a Syrian humanitarian leader and politician who is currently serving as the Minister of Emergency and Disaster Management within the Syrian transitional government.
 Previously, al-Saleh was director of the White Helmets, a volunteer rescue organization operating in opposition-held areas of Syria.
-For this humanitarian work, he was named one of Time magazine's 100 Most Influential People in 2017.
+He was named one of Time magazine's 100 Most Influential People in 2017.

 Career

+White Helmets

 Al-Saleh has played a key role in leading the White Helmets, overseeing search and rescue operations, medical assistance, and disaster response efforts in war-torn regions of Syria.
 Under his leadership, the organization has been internationally recognized for its humanitarian work, receiving multiple awards, including the Right Livelihood Award and a nomination for the Nobel Peace Prize.
 In 2017, he was honoured as one of Time magazine's 100 Most Influential People.

-On 29 March 2025, al-Saleh was appointed as the Minister for Disaster and Emergency Management in Syria, he issued a statement following the appointment announcing his resignation from the White Helmets.
+On 29 March 2025, after al-Saleh's appointment as the Minister of Disaster and Emergency Management in Syria, he issued a statement announcing his resignation from the White Helmets.

+Minister of Emergency and Disaster Management

+al-Saleh was appointed as the Minister of Emergency and Disaster Management on 29 March 2025 by President Ahmed al-Sharaa, after the formation of the Syrian transitional government.